Why plan an Indian family trip to Europe from Prague?

 - Do not get conned by someone in the street willing to offer you a great rate for currency exchange.
-Quite often in such cases you may be offered some other foreign currency that looks similar to the Czech Crowns.
+Quite often in such cases, you may be offered some other foreign currency that looks similar to the Czech Crown.

-- No more worries about Taxi scam thanks to Uber which is really cheap in Prague.
+- No more worries about the Taxi scams thanks to Uber which is really cheap in Prague.

 - Make sure to have some Czech Crowns with you as you may be charged extra for paying in Euros.
-This one time we had only Euros with us and the Uber driver got aggressive wanting 5 Euros for a short trip that costed about 2.5 Euros or around 60 Crowns.
-The assertive sales man in me let him know politely that we will pay him 5 Euros but we will also give him a 1 star rating.
-Without hesitation he accepted my 3 Euro offer for the trip which was still almost like 75 Crowns.
+This one time we had only Euros with us and the Uber driver got aggressive wanting 5 Euros for a short trip that cost about 2.5 Euros or around 60 Crowns.
+The assertive salesman in me let him know politely that we will pay him 5 Euros but we will also give him a 1-star rating.
+Without hesitation, he accepted my 3 Euro offer for the trip which was still almost like 75 Crowns.

 - Public transport is also quite convenient in Prague.
 You can buy a common ticket for all means of public transport from the vending machines in Metro stations or even in any Tobacco shop.